nathanverrill/minecraft-moodle-evoke/README.md

 ## OVERVIEW

 This is a proof of concept for integrating Minecraft with Moodle LMS using a custom API for the World Bank's Evoke platform.
+The intent is to explore the possibility of using Minecraft as the gameful experience, backed with educational activities in the Moodle MLS.

 See [Evoke: An Online Alternate Reality Game Supporting Social Innovation Among Young People Around the World](https://www.worldbank.org/en/topic/edutech/brief/evoke-an-online-alternate-reality-game-supporting-social-innovation-among-young-people-around-the-world)